apamo/QlikSenseCM2SaaS/Section Access.md

 &nbsp;

-- Most likely we'll have a conflict in the field USER.ID.
+- Most likely we'll have a conflict in the field USERID.
 The original values won't match the values stored in your IdP connected to SaaS, and so this column needs to be mapped against the new values in your IdP.
 Alternatively, the original values could be mapped in the IdP in SaaS but this requires working with the IdP configuration e.g. Okta, Auth0, ADFS, etc. rather than making changes in the authorization script.
-- For an alternate way to verify user identity using email address, see the field USER.EMAIL.
-Using USER.EMAIL instead of USERID is more practical and recommended in SaaS.
+- An alternate way to verify user identity is using the user's email address (see the field USER.EMAIL in SA table).
+Using USER.EMAIL instead of USERID is more practical and generally recommended in SaaS.
-- Generally speaking, use either USERID or USER.EMAIL (not both) for user-level security
-- However, if you need to manage user access in a multi-cloud environment i.e. use client-managed and SaaS simultaneously for a while, you can create a SA table that works on both environments.
+- Note that if you need to manage user access in a multi-cloud environment i.e. use client-managed and SaaS simultaneously for a while, you can create a SA table that works on both environments.
 See example below.
+- **As a rule of thumb, unless you're working in a multi-cloud environment, use either USERID or USER.EMAIL (not both) for user-level security.**

 &nbsp;

-Authorization script:
+Authorization script in a multi-cloud environment using only USERID:

     Section Access;
     LOAD * INLINE [
+        ACCESS,  USERID,         COUNTRY
+        ADMIN,   DOMAIN\Admin    *              \\ custom IdP in client-managed
+        ADMIN,   REALM\Admin,    *              \\ custom IdP in SaaS
+        USER,    DOMAIN\Joe,     United States
+        USER,    REALM\Joe,      United States
+        USER,    DOMAIN\Ursula,  Germany
+        USER,    REALM\Ursula,   Germany
+        USER,    DOMAIN\Stefan,  Sweden
+        USER,    REALM\Stefan,   Sweden
+    ];

+&nbsp;

+Authorization script in a multi-cloud environment using both USERID and USER.EMAIL:

+    Section Access;
+    LOAD * INLINE [
         ACCESS,  USERID,      USER.EMAIL,                   COUNTRY
-        ADMIN,   ABD\Admin    *,                            *
+        ADMIN,   ABC\Admin    *,                            *
         ADMIN,   *,           admin.sense@example.com       *
         USER,    ABC\Joe,     *,                            United States
         USER,    *,           joe.smith@example.com,        United States